AmbassadorGraveyard/ambassador-android-sdk/README.md

 ## Documentation
 ## Installing the SDK

-Follow these steps to add the Ambassador SDK in your Android Studio project.
+Follow these steps to add the Ambassador SDK to your Android Studio project.

 _**Note**_: Make sure you have the latest version of **Android Studio** installed.